Patient education: Infertility treatment with gonadotropins (Beyond the Basics)

 There are two categories of women who may benefit from treatment with gonadotropins:

-- Women who do not ovulate at all or who ovulate irregularly (called anovulation and oligoovulation).
+●Women who do not ovulate at all or who ovulate irregularly (called anovulation and oligoovulation, respectively).
 Gonadotropins are given in this group to stimulate development of a single follicle and ovulation of a single egg.
-(See "Patient information: Absent or irregular periods (Beyond the Basics)".)
+(See "Patient education: Absent or irregular periods (Beyond the Basics)".)

-- Women who ovulate normally.
-Gonadotropins may improve the chances of becoming pregnant (with in vitro fertilization or intrauterine insemination) by stimulating the ovaries to produce more than one follicle.
+●Women who ovulate normally.
+Gonadotropins may improve the chances of becoming pregnant (with in vitro fertilization [IVF], intrauterine insemination [IUI], or by natural intercourse) by stimulating the ovaries to produce more than one follicle.
+Each of these approaches is associated with an increased risk of multiple pregnancies.

-If the woman has tried clomiphene or if clomiphene is unlikely to be helpful, the next step is often to try ovulation induction with injectable gonadotropins.
-Gonadotropins may be used along with intrauterine insemination (IUI) or in vitro fertilization.
-Another option that is sometimes considered for women with polycystic ovary syndrome is laparoscopic minimal surgery of the ovaries.
+If the woman has tried clomiphene or if clomiphene is unlikely to be helpful, the next step is often to try ovarian stimulation with injectable gonadotropins.
+Gonadotropins may be used along with IUI or IVF.
+Another option that is sometimes considered for women with PCOS is laparoscopic minimal surgery of the ovaries.
 This may help restore ovulation.

 There are a number of protocols for the type, dosing, and timing of ovulation induction with gonadotropins .
 The protocol used will depend on the woman's situation and the clinician's preferences.
 The protocol described below is an example and may differ from your instructions.

-- The first day of menstrual bleeding is considered day one of the cycle.
+●The first day of menstrual bleeding is considered day 1 of the cycle.
 Most providers ask that you call on the first day of bleeding to schedule an appointment for blood tests and an ultrasound.

-- On day three to five, you may be asked to have blood testing to measure hormone levels and a pelvic ultrasound to be sure that there are no large pre-existing cysts on the ovaries.
+●On days 3 to 5, you may be asked to have blood testing to measure hormone levels and a pelvic ultrasound to be sure that there are no large preexisting cysts on the ovaries.
 You will be given instructions about the dose and timing of your first injection based upon the results of these tests.

-- In most cases, you will give an injection of gonadotropins once per day, in the evening (between 5 pm and 8 pm, for example).
+●In most cases, you will give an injection of gonadotropins once per day, in the evening (between 5 and 8 PM, for example).
 The injection can be given under the skin in most cases.

-- After a few days of injections, you will be asked to have a pelvic ultrasound to measure follicle growth, and possibly a blood test to measure hormone levels.
+●After a few days of injections, you will be asked to have a pelvic ultrasound to measure follicle growth and possibly a blood test to measure hormone levels (serum estradiol).
 Depending upon the results of these tests, the gonadotropin dose may be increased or decreased.
 Blood testing and pelvic ultrasound may be repeated three or more times during a cycle.

-- For women who do not ovulate on their own, the goal is to have one follicle that is approximately 15 to 18 mm in size.
+●For women who do not ovulate on their own, the goal is to have one follicle that is approximately 15 to 18 mm in size.
 If three or more follicles (greater than 15 mm each) are seen, the cycle may be cancelled due to the risk of becoming pregnant with twins, triplets, etc .
-In some situations, the cycle may be converted to in vitro fertilization, so that the clinician can control the number of embryos that are placed in the uterus.
+In some situations, the cycle may be converted to in vitro fertilization (IVF), so that the clinician can control the number of embryos that are placed in the uterus.

 Intrauterine insemination (IUI) places sperm directly inside the woman's uterus, which may increase her chances of becoming pregnant.
 IUI, in combination with gonadotropins, may be recommended if the woman does not ovulate or when there is another known issue, such as a low sperm count, difficulty ejaculating, or a narrow cervical opening , or if the couple's infertility is unexplained .
 IUI in combination with gonadotropins may increase overall pregnancy chances, but it also increases the chances for multiple pregnancy.